ocaml/ocaml.org/data/rss/janestreet/using-ascii-waveforms-to-test-hardware-designs.md

 featured:
 ---

-<p>At Jane Street, an <a href="https://blog.janestreet.com/testing-with-expectations">“expect
+<p>At Jane Street, an <a href="https://blog.janestreet.com/testing-with-expectations">&ldquo;expect
-test”</a> is a
+test&rdquo;</a> is a
-test where you don’t manually write the output you’d like to check your code against – instead, this output is captured automatically and inserted by a tool into the testing code itself.
-If further runs produce different output, the test fails, and you’re presented with the diff.</p>
+test where you don&rsquo;t manually write the output you&rsquo;d like to check your code against &ndash; instead, this output is captured automatically and inserted by a tool into the testing code itself.
+If further runs produce different output, the test fails, and you&rsquo;re presented with the diff.</p>